webosose/website/content/en/docs/guides/setup/setting-up-networking.md

 ---
 title: Network Setup
-date: 2019-03-05
+date: 2019-10-24
 weight: 40
 toc: true
 ---

-This guide describes how to set up the networking between the host machine and the target device.
+This guide describes how to set up the network between the host machine and the target device.

 ## Target Device Configuration